michatran4/ranch-scraper/README.md

 ## Dependencies
 - dotenv for providing the username and password.
 - puppeteer for scraping.
+- cheerio/unirest for scraping the faculty web pages.

 ## Setup
 In `.env`, put your username and password in like the following format: